rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-This provides a much simpler implementation that does not require the registering of observers and the like.
+This provides a simple implementation that does not require the registering of observers or creation of model callbacks.

 The method `welcome_email` returns a `Mail::Message` object which can then just be told `deliver` to send itself out.